tensorflow/docs/site/en/api_docs/python/tf/contrib/gan/eval/kernel_classifier_distance_from_activations.md

 #### Args:

 * <b>`real_activations`</b>: 2D Tensor containing activations of real data.
 Shape is [batch_size, activation_size].
 * <b>`generated_activations`</b>: 2D Tensor containing activations of generated data.
   Shape is [batch_size, activation_size].
 * <b>`max_block_size`</b>: integer, default 1024.
 The distance estimator splits samples into blocks for computational efficiency.
 Larger values are more computationally expensive but decrease the variance of the distance estimate.
-* <b>`dtype`</b>: if not None, coerce activations to this dtype before computations.
+* <b>`dtype`</b>: If not None, coerce activations to this dtype before computations.

 #### Returns: